psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 5. Refueling continues until target fuel level is reached or GSX reports completion
 6. Center of gravity calculations are performed for accurate loadsheet data

+### Catering Service Door Flow
+1. GSXController monitors catering service state via LVAR callbacks
+2. When catering service enters waiting state (state 4), passenger doors can be opened
+3. Service toggle LVARs trigger door operation callbacks when changed from 0 to 1
+4. Door operations are executed based on the current catering state:
+   - During waiting state: Doors are opened to allow catering service
+   - During finished state: Doors are closed if they were open
+   - During completed state: Cargo doors can be opened for loading
+5. Cargo doors are automatically closed when cargo loading reaches 100%
+6. ProsimController executes the actual door operations in Prosim A320

 ### Data Flow
 1. Flight plan data flows from Prosim to Prosim2GSX
 2. Service requests flow from Prosim2GSX to GSX